 As well as my clinical training, which is psychoanalytic, my previous career teaching philosophy and literature has given me an interest in the social, economic and cultural contexts of the self, and a belief in the ethical and creative potential of psychotherapy.

 Get in touch to arrange a consultation where you can tell me about your situation and what you're looking for, and we'll think together about how I can help you.
 I work from consulting rooms in east London.
-A consultation is free, confidential, and without obligation.

 Training, qualifications & experience

 - MSc Psychodynamic Counselling and Psychotherapy

 - Masters degrees in Philosophy and Linguistics